Diarmuid Murphy: Senior

 In January 2010 Murphy became the first high-profile Kerry star to announce his retirement from inter-county football due to a back problem.
 He was followed into retirement a month later by midfielder Darragh Ó Sé.
 Murphy was replaced on the Kerry team by Brendan Kealy.

 Selector

 In August 2010, it was announced that Murphy would join the Kerry management as a selector under coach Jack O'Connor.

-In 2011, then Kerry manager Jack O'Connor brought him in as a selector to replace former team mate Éamonn Fitzmaurice.
+In 2011, then Kerry manager Jack O'Connor brought him in as a selector to replace former teammate Éamonn Fitzmaurice.
 He continued as a selector under the management of Fitzmaurice when Fitzmaurice took over the Kerry senior football team.

 Murphy was involved as a selector when O'Connor returned as Kerry manager in 2021.
 He spent three years working with O'Connor but left at the end of the 2024 season.